hihey54/giovanni.apruzzese/content/publication/example/.ipynb_checkpoints/index-checkpoint.md

 ---
-title: 'SoK222: The Impact of Unlabelled Data in Cyberthreat Detection'
+title: 'An example conference paper'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Pavel Laskov
-  - Aliya Tastemirova
+  - Robert Ford

 # Author notes (optional)
-# author_notes:
+author_notes:
-#  - 'Equal contribution'
+  - 'Equal contribution'
-#  - 'Equal contribution'
+  - 'Equal contribution'

-date: '2022-06-07T00:00:00Z'
+date: '2013-07-01T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).